venkatramanrenganathan/minimaxadaptivecontrolregret/README.md

 - MOSEK solver

 # Procedure to run the code
-1. Run the matlab code `RegretDoubleIntegrator.m` which will load the required system and controller data and generate the desired plots.
+1. Run the matlab code `RegretRandomSystemDemo.m` which will load the required system and controller data and generate the desired plots.

 ## Variations while running `RegretDoubleIntegrator.m` file
-    * Set `disturbanceSelect = 1` in line `138` for simulations with Hinfinity adversarial disturbance
+    * Set `disturbanceSelect = 1` in line `172` for simulations with Hinfinity adversarial disturbance
-    * Set `disturbanceSelect = 2` in line `138` for simulations with confusing adversarial disturbance
+    * Set `disturbanceSelect = 2` in line `172` for simulations with confusing adversarial disturbance
-    * Set `disturbanceSelect = 3` in line `138` for simulations with sinusoidal adversarial disturbance
+    * Set `disturbanceSelect = 3` in line `172` for simulations with sinusoidal adversarial disturbance

+## Compute or load the pre-computed gains of minimax adaptive control and Hinfinity control
+   * Set `computeFlag = 1` in line `63` to compute minimax adaptive control and Hinfinity control gains
+   * Set `computeFlag = 0` in line `63` to load the pre-computed minimax adaptive control and Hinfinity control gains

+## Set the index for true system model which will generate the data
+   * Set `modelNum` to a value in the range `1`-`4` in line `175`

+## Intricacies While Simulating Regret
+   * When `disturbanceSelect = 1` or `disturbanceSelect = 3` in line `172`, simulate Hinfinity system first and then use the disturbance generated for the minimax adaptive control system
+   * When `disturbanceSelect = 3` in line `172`, simulate the minimax adaptive control system first and then use the disturbance generated for the Hinfinity system

 # Contributing Authors
 1. [Venkatraman Renganathan - Lund University](https://github.com/venkatramanrenganathan)